AuthentiqID/authentiq-docs/docs/index.md

 # Introduction

-Authentiq Connect is an easy-to-use Identity Provider built on top of OpenID Connect that makes it easy for websites and apps to move beyond usernames and passwords while safeguarding the end-user’s privacy.
+Authentiq Connect is an easy-to-use OpenID Connect Identity Provider (IdP) that makes it easy for websites and apps to move beyond usernames and passwords while safeguarding the end-user’s privacy.

 Continue reading to explore [features](#features), [integrations](#integrations), to browse use cases and [frequently asked questions](faq.md).